kalviumcommunity/S86_list_of_funny_90s_advertisements/readme.md

  Initialize npm project using npm init .
  Add a .gitignore file to exclude node_modules/ and package-lock.json/ and then added the  `.gitignore`file  and pushed the branch

+# setting up endpoint using express application
+  firstly i created server by using express package by that we can open see server in localhost port then we need to create a new branch name then git add . then push to github and do pull request

+## ASAP Project Deployment on Render

+- Logged into Render.com and log in using your kalvium.community Google account
+- Created a Web Service via Public Repository to import files
+- Deployed ASAP App Project ( Worst Passwords Ever Used )

+# Deployed App:
+Check out the deployed ASAP app here: https://s86-list-of-funny-90s-advertisements.onrender.com